-Climbing Mt.
-Kilimanjaro is something that, for most of us, will be a once in a lifetime experience.
+Climbing Mt Kilimanjaro is something that, for most of us, will be a once in a lifetime experience.
 It is an endeavor that requires planning, patience, training and a not-insignificant amount of money.
-This guide should help you plan your trek and give you a fair idea of what to expect, in terms of preparation, costs and your expectations from the trek.
+This guide (get the complete guide on your kindle) should help you plan your trek and give you a fair idea of what to expect, in terms of preparation, costs and your expectations from the trek.

 1. Where is Mount Kilimanjaro